ianozsvald/python_template_with_config/README.md

   * for unit testing it is useful to add coverage with: https://pypi.python.org/pypi/pytest-cov
   * pip is useful for installing, use `pip freeze > requirements.txt` to free versions of the libraries you're using
   * when logging prefer to use %r or %s in the message rather than more specific types (e.g. %d) as e.g. a %d will raise another exception if None is received but %r can handle the None and a decimal number
+  * you might want to add a `utilities` folder for command-line utilities, alongside the `tests`

 # TODO ?